arielmagbanua/tools.guides-and-patterns/git/git-workflow.md

 ## [GitHub Workflow](#github-workflow)

 [Github Workflow](https://guides.github.com/introduction/flow/ "Github Workflow") is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
+Download the PDF version [here](https://guides.github.com/pdfs/githubflow-online.pdf "Github Workflow PDF").

 1. Create needed branches typically one per team member and others for staging, production (master), and other feature branches.
 If working in a very large team allow forks on each team member and handle their commits via pull requests.
 2. Add commits.